AGROFIMS/helpdocs/content/collect/KDSmart/SendToKDSmart.md

 +++
-title = " Send KDSmart file to the mobile device" description = ""
+title = " Send KDSmart file to mobile device" description = ""
 weight = 3
-date= 2020-11-20

 +++

 Once you have downloaded a .kdx file, you have to send it to the device where KDSmart is installed.
 For this you have three options: